AlinahMatlala/SQL-Business-Analytics-BigQuery-Exercises/README.md

 # Databricks-exercises
 ## Overview
-This folder contains SQL exercises, focused on practicing foundational SQL functions and data transformation techniques.
+-This folder contains SQL exercises, focused on practicing foundational SQL functions and data transformation techniques.
 The exercises are based on concepts taught in BrightLearn sessions.
+-This repository contains key definitions of important business analytics terms used in the business field.
+The aim is to provide clear and simple explanations of core concepts used in marketing and performance analysis.

 ## Topics Covered
 SQL Fundamentals: